Xayn0/JazzClub/README.md

-# JazzClub
+# Education-Platform

-This is a demo website for Downtown Jazzclub
+This is a demo website for Coursat Agency.
-With the style and colors of Jazz bars, the website aims to give every jazz enthusiast a cozy yet simple online experience as a taste of the welcoming Downtown Jazz club.
+The platform offers access to multiple courses and includes multiple sections, introducing the achivements and qualifications of the agency.